Sylius/Stack/docs/grid/custom_filter.md

         ;

         // For driver abstraction you can use the expression builder.
 ExpressionBuilder is a kind of query builder.
-        // $data['stats'] contains the submitted value!
-        // here is an example
         $dataSource->restrict($dataSource->getExpressionBuilder()->equals('stats', $data['stats']));
     }